 - Practice recitation with the poem, focusing on posture, expressive reading, and clarity of speech.

-Another resource, perfect for Morning Time is my Nature Poetry Collection.
-This 40-page set includes 20 beloved children’s poems on nature themes including Animals, Bees, Birds, Butterflies, Earth, Minibeasts, Plants, Sky, Water, and Trees.
+Another resource is my Nature Poetry Collection.
+This 40-page set includes 20 beloved children’s poems on nature themes including animals, bees, birds, butterflies, earth, minibeasts, plants, sky, water, and trees.

-If you are looking for a more well-rounded, deeper approach to poetry, with fully planned out lesson plans, try Treehouse Nature Study Autumn!
-This full 13-week nature study curriculum focuses on a new Autumn nature theme each week and includes poetry as well as art study, folk songs, hand rhymes, living book lists, and nature connection activities.
+If you are looking for a more well-rounded, deeper approach to poetry, with fully planned-out lessons, consider trying Treehouse Nature Study.
+This curriculum includes a 13-week for each season, focusing on a new nature theme every week poetry as well as art study, folk songs, hand rhymes, living book lists, and nature connection activities.